PerryHighCS/HML/README.md

 code parameter.
 This means that working programs (and programs in progress) can be bookmarked in a web browser for easier demonstration.

-Printing the page will only print the instructions.
+Printing the page will only print the HML code.